iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 | `COMPUTE_FAILED` | The computation failed
 | `CAN_CONTRIBUTE` | The worker can contribute the result digest the computation
 | `CANT_CONTRIBUTE_SINCE_STAKE_TOO_LOW` | The worker hasn't enough RLC in its account to contribute (30% of the task in RLC by default)
 | `CANT_CONTRIBUTE_SINCE_TASK_NOT_ACTIVE` | The task is not active on chain.
-This status usually happens when different workers have contributed on the same task but the consensus has been reached before your contribution.
+This status usually happens when different workers have contributed on the same task but the consensus has been reached before the related worker contributed.
 | `CANT_CONTRIBUTE_SINCE_AFTER_DEADLINE` | The deadline for the contribution is reached
 | `CANT_CONTRIBUTE_SINCE_CONTRIBUTION_ALREADY_SET` | The worker already contributed for this task
 | `CONTRIBUTING` | The worker sent the "contribute(..)" transaction (result digest) on chain